wp-plugins/delete-me/readme.txt

 = Where is a user sent after deleting themselves? =

-The `Settings -> Delete Me` subpanel lets you enter any URL you'd like to redirect deleted users to, set to homepage by default.
+The **Settings -> Delete Me** subpanel lets you enter any URL you'd like to redirect deleted users to, set to homepage by default.
 You can leave "Landing URL" blank to remain at the same URL after deletion.

 = Is there a confirmation before the user deletes themselves? =

-Yes, users must confirm by Javascript dialog box [OK] or [Cancel].
+Yes, the delete link on the Your Profile page leads to a confirmation page.
+The Shortcode delete link provides a Javascript confirm dialog [OK] [Cancel] by default, but may be disabled to make using a custom confirmation page easier.

 = May I be notified of users who delete themselves and what was deleted? =

 Yes.
-The `Settings -> Delete Me` subpanel has a setting called "E-mail Notification", just check the box and save changes.
+The **Settings -> Delete Me** subpanel has a setting called "E-mail Notification", just check the box and save changes.

 == Screenshots ==

-1. `Users -> Your Profile` subpanel.
+1. Your Profile page.
 2. Post or Page using the Shortcode.
-3. `Settings -> Delete Me` subpanel.
+3. **Settings -> Delete Me** subpanel.

 == Changelog ==

+= 1.6 =

+* Release date: 03/09/2015
+* Your Profile delete link now leads to a customizable confirmation page instead of the Javascript confirm dialog.
+* Added settings for Your Profile confirmation page Heading, Warning, and Button.
+* Added setting to enable or disable Javascript confirm dialog for Shortcode delete link.
+This was added to make it easier to use a custom confirmation page with the Shortcode.

 = 1.5 =